-Splitboard skins are strips of fabric (composed of synthetic nylon fiber / natural mohair fiber / or a combination of both) with a sticky underside, allowing the user to attach the skins to the base of a splitboard thereby creating traction and allowing the user to climb uphill to earn some turns.
+Splitboard climbing skins are strips of fabric (composed of synthetic nylon fiber / natural mohair fiber / or a combination of both) with a sticky underside, allowing the user to attach the skins to the base of a splitboard thereby creating traction and allowing the user to climb uphill to earn some turns.
 The skins are peeled off and stuffed in a jacket or backpack when descending.

-Skins are constructed with sewn in tip and tail attachments, which vary in design and style by manufacture, and these help secure the skin to the board.
+Skins are constructed with sewn-in tip and tail attachments, which vary in design and style by manufacture, and these help secure the skin to the board.
 Tail attachments are typically adjustable so as to fit a range of board lengths.
 Choose the appropriate skin length range based on the length of your board.
-Regarding skin width, always error on the wider side, as it's advisable to choose a skin set based on the widest width dimension of your splitboard.
+Regarding skin width, always go on the wider side, as it's advisable to choose a skin set based on the widest width dimension of your splitboard.
 You can always trim the skin to the ideal width using the supplied skin trim tool!